tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ![Rango, deployed using HTTPS.
 Excellent!](images/ch-deploy-https.png)

 ## Log Files {#section-deploy-logfiles}
 Deploying your app to an online environment introduces another layer of complexity to proceedings.
-It is likely that you will encounter new and potentially confusing errors due to a whole host of additional problems you can face.
+You will likely encounter new and potentially confusing errors due to a whole host of additional problems you can face.
 When facing such errors, vital clues to help you solve them can be found in one of three log files that PythonAnywhere's web server creates for you.

 If you find yourself confused with an issue, you can view the log files on the PythonAnywhere web interface.
 Clicking the *Web* tab, look for the *Log files* section.
 Alternatively, you can access logs from the console in directory `/var/log/`.
 The three log files are: